 The SCORE acronym is typically broken down into five key components:

-Each of these elements plays a crucial role in ensuring that your goals are well-defined, actionable, and achievable.
+Each of these elements makes a real difference in ensuring that your goals are well-defined, actionable, and achievable.
 Let's dive deeper into each component.

 Why Use the SCORE Framework?